UK Department for International Development

 Eurasia and Central Asia: Afghanistan, Kyrgyzstan

-Middle East and North Africa: Egypt, Iraq, Libya, Jordan, Palestinian Territories, Syria
+Middle East and North Africa: Iraq, Jordan, Lebanon, Palestinian Territories, Syria, Yemen

-Sub-Saharan Africa: Burundi, Central African Republic, Dem Rep of Congo, Eritrea, Ethiopia, Ghana, Kenya, Liberia, Malawi, Mali, Mozambique, Nigeria, Rwanda, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Uganda, Zambia, Zimbabwe
+Sub-Saharan Africa: Dem Rep of Congo, Ethiopia, Ghana, Kenya, Liberia, Malawi, Mozambique, Nigeria, Rwanda, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Uganda, Zambia, Zimbabwe

-Notes: (i) DFID works with additional developing countries through its regional and thematic programs. (ii) DFID also provides development assistance in the British Overseas Territories.
+Notes: (i) DFID works with additional developing countries through its regional programs for each of Africa, Asia, and the Caribbean. (ii) DFID also provides development assistance in the British Overseas Territories of St Helena, the Pitcairn Islands, and Montserrat.

 The UK offers a development tracker that summarizes the country’s development cooperation in terms of countries and sectors,